changeworld/azure-docs.pl-pl/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 ---
-title: Logowanie do maszyny wirtualnej z systemem Windows na platformie Azure przy użyciu Azure Active Directory (wersja zapoznawcza)
+title: Sign in to Windows virtual machine in Azure using Azure Active Directory (Preview)
-description: Logowanie do maszyny wirtualnej platformy Azure z systemem Windows za pomocą usługi Azure AD
+description: Azure AD sign in to an Azure VM running Windows
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices